-Most municipalities in the U.S. have adopted the International Residential Code (IRC) and the International Building Code (IBC, for commercial buildings).
+Most municipalities in the U.S. have adopted the International Residential Code (IRC) and the International Building Code (IBC) for commercial buildings.
 These documents specify the rules for railing design and use.
 Below, you can see a brief overview of these railing building codes.
-However, code interpretations vary across the country so it is imperative that you consult with your local code official before beginning any building project.
+However, code interpretations vary across the country, so it is imperative that you consult with your local code official before beginning any building project.

 Guard Rail Openings:

-Post-to-post spacing, post rigidity, and cable tension all work together in a system to prevent a 4″ sphere from passing through the cables.
+Post-to-post spacing, post rigidity, and cable tension all work together in a system to prevent a 4″ diameter sphere from passing through the cables.
 We space our cables 3″ apart and recommend a maximum post-to post-spacing of 42″.
 See illustration below.